krivasoft/Google-Maps-Data-extraction/README.md

 - ✅ Website (if available)
 - ✅ Original Search Query

 The tool can run custom search queries such as:
-- `Dental clinic in San Diego`
 - `Coffee shop in New York`
 - `Law firm in Chicago`
 - and many more...